Madurai train fire: Grief-stricken family members of victims from UP share ordeal | Politics

 Every morning his father would call him to update about the progress of his pilgrimage, but on Saturday Alok Singh was left shattered after receiving a call from an official.

-Shatru Daman Singh (65), Alok's father and a local jaggery businessman in Sitapur, was among those who died in a fire incident in a train compartment in Tamil Nadu's Madurai which killed nine pilgrims and injured 20 others, officials said.
-A gas cylinder ''illegally'' taken inside the coach led to the blaze in the early hours of Saturday, they said.
+Shatru Daman Singh (65), Alok's father and a local jaggery businessman in Sitapur, was among those who died in a fire incident in a train compartment in Tamil Nadu's Madurai which killed nine pilgrims and injured 20 others.
+A gas cylinder ''illegally'' taken inside the coach led to the blaze in the early hours of Saturday, officials said.

 ''My parents had gone for the pilgrimage on August 17.
-They were with a group of eight elderly people,'' Alok Singh said.
-Alok's mother was also injured in the fire and has been hospitalised.
+They were with a group of eight elderly people,'' Alok said.
+His mother was injured in the incident and has been hospitalised.

 ''My father was the first to plan the pilgrimage.
 Other elderly people of the locality also expressed their desire to go with him.
 He even booked the tickets for all of them,'' Alok added.